 The keys to successful drying are stiffening the clay before use (if needed, see info above) and drying ware evenly.
 In the picture shown here, of 21 mugs made, only one had an S-Crack (it was the first thrown off the hump).
 The rest do not have the slightest crack, even around the handle join at the bottom (the handles were simply slipped and pressed on using pressure only).
 Again, dry evenly.
 At no time during the process from throwing to dry should one part of a piece be stiffer than another.
 During final drying cover ware with cloth that can be wrapped around under the board on which the ware sits to guarantee no draft can enter.

-We only guarantee consistent results when it is fired close to cone 6.
-We formulated it so that a typical vertical walled mug with flared lip will not pull to an oval-shaped rim during firing (by the weight of the handle).
-Use cones in your kiln to verify that your controller is going to exactly cone 6.
-Notwithstanding this, in our lab we can get translucency down to cone 4 and have gone to cone 10 (although severe sagging will occur there).
-Very durable, strong and translucent ware can be made using this body.
-Thin pieces will still be resistant to warping during firing even though it is highly vitreous.
+We have had consistent results firing to cone 6 oxidation.
+We formulated it so that a thin-walled, vertical-sided mug with flared lip will not pull to an oval-shaped rim during firing (by the weight of the handle).
+Notwithstanding this, in our lab we can get translucency down to cone 4 and have gone to cone 8 oxidation (with more warping) and cone 10 reduction (with surprising good results without warping).
+Very durable and strong ware can be made using this body.

 Impeccable cleanliness is needed to minimize fired specking for transparent glazes.
 At the same time, we cannot guarantee a completely speck-free result.
 This body is not filter pressed.
 While this background mug is speck free, the other two are not.
 The blue speck on the mug rim (right) is likely contaminant picked up during the process.
 The small black ones on the left could have come in the material.

 Polar Ice fired bars (cone 4-8 oxidation bottom to top).
 At cone 8 the body is very glassy and beginning to melt.